Munees11/Auto-MPG-prediction/README.md

 # Auto-MPG-prediction
-Predict the Fuel consumption of cars
+Predicting the Fuel consumption of cars